ocaml/v2.ocaml.org/site/manual/4.00/manual005.md

 <a name="c:objectexamples"></a>
 </p><p></p><p><br>
 <br>
-</p><p>This tutorial gives an overview of the object-oriented features of
+</p><p>This chapter gives an overview of the object-oriented features of
 OCaml.
 Note that the relation between object, class and type in OCaml is very different from that in mainstream object-oriented languages like Java or C++, so that you should not